Lorna Shore: Departure of Barber and Deffley, McCreery's allegations, and Immortal (2018–2020)

 Longtime vocalist Tom Barber confirmed that he had left Lorna Shore in April 2018 to join Chelsea Grin as their vocalist, replacing Alex Koehler, who departed earlier in the year.
 Lorna Shore issued a statement, assuring their fanbase that they would continue without Barber.
 CJ McCreery of Pittsburgh-based deathcore band Signs of the Swarm was subsequently announced as his replacement.
 After McCreery joined Lorna Shore, the band released two singles, titled "This Is Hell" and "Darkest Spawn".
 The band joined the Summer Slaughter Tour supporting Cattle Decapitation, Carnifex, The Faceless, and several others.
+In January 2019, guitarist Connor Deffley announced his departure from the band, leaving Lorna Shore as a 3-piece.
 In early October, Lorna Shore announced their signing with Century Media Records along with the announcement of their new album, Immortal.
 The band supported Fit for an Autopsy and Rivers of Nihil from October to November.
+On December 9, 2019, the band welcomed Andrew O'Connor as their new guitarist.

-On December 23, 2019, the band abruptly fired McCreery after a Weinstein effect-style string of allegations involving alleged sexual abuse occurred in his name.
-The allegations began when an ex-lover of McCreery began posting stories and screenshots of text messages detailing abusive-like behavior that allegedly occurred within a 4-year relationship.
-Following this some other parties also began to accuse McCreery of similar misconduct.
+On December 23, 2019, the band abruptly fired McCreery after allegations involving alleged sexual abuse occurred in his name.
+The allegations began when an ex-lover of McCreery began posting stories and screenshots of text messages detailing abusive behavior that allegedly occurred within a 4-year relationship.
+Following this, some other parties also began to accuse McCreery of similar misconduct.
 A week and a half later, the band announced the cancellation of an upcoming tour in Asia and that their upcoming Immortal album (which was developed with McCreery on vocals) would be delayed.
-However, these claims were later retracted as it was revealed some time later that the album would be released on the originally planned date of January 31.
+However, the latter claim was later retracted as it was revealed some time later that the album would be released on the originally planned date of January 31.